InfinityAlgo-Academy/LightHouse/docs/bug-labels.md

-Given the new onslought of issues that folks in the community are filing, we thought it might be good to explain some of our bug labeling and triaging practices to the community.
+Given the new onslaught of issues that folks in the community are filing, we thought it might be good to explain some of our bug labeling and triaging practices to the community.

 ## Bug Triaging Overview